yui/yui3/src/app/README.md

 hash) routing, making it easy to wire up route handlers for different application states.

-The `Model` class provides an attribute-based data layer that makes it easy to bind to change events when one or more data attributes change and provides APIs for getting, setting, and validating attribute values.
+The `Model` class provides an attribute-based data model with APIs for getting, setting, validating, and syncing attribute values, as well as events for being notified of model changes.

 The `ModelList` class can contain an ordered list of `Model` instances (for example, todo items in a todo list).
 It provides a convenient API for working